Part of the series: Getting it organized properly. Notes from a field still finding its shape.

 The descent starts where the reader stands.
 Computation is everywhere.
 It runs in the office and the factory, in the pocket and the car, in devices that do not look like computers at all.
 It is no longer a thing one goes to.
 It is a thing already there.
 This is Ubiquitous Computation, the steady presence of computation across every kind of human work.

-- Ubiquitous is Solid-State Switching, the capability to make a switch so small and so cheap that millions sit on a single chip.
+Decompose it and the two words come apart (Figure 1).
+Computation is General-Purpose Computation, one machine that carries out any task by holding its instructions as data.
+Ubiquitous is Solid-State Switching, a switch made so small and so cheap that millions sit on a single chip.
 Put that many switches everywhere and computation is everywhere with them.

 Solid-State Switching is the making of the switch, hardware rather than logic.
 Its dependencies run toward shaped matter, off the path the descent follows.

-The division is worth a pause.
-The new capability here is not a new kind of computing.
+Both are capabilities, abilities held apart from the work that performs them.
+But the new capability here is not a new kind of computing.
 General-Purpose Computation already did everything Ubiquitous Computation does.
 What was added is reach, an old capability arriving everywhere at once.
 Reach is what cheap and abundant switching supplied.

 General-Purpose Computation (1945-1948)

-The arrangement was set down in von Neumann's report of 1945.
-To change what the machine does is then to change what is in memory and leave the wiring as it stands.
 In June 1948 a small machine at Manchester ran the first program held as data.
 With the program in memory, one instrument takes on new work by reading a new program, so the work spreads faster than machines can be built.

 Machine Computation (1941-1945)

 Machine Computation is the capability to carry out computation by machine, in quantity and at a speed no hand could match.
-Take it apart and the new thing is not an idea about logic at all.
-It is the realization: a design in switches actually built, wired by the thousand and made to carry a real calculation through to its end.
-Set the building aside and what remains is the principle that such a machine can be built at all, that logic and switching are one thing in two forms.
-This principle is Buildable Logic.
+Its distinguishing contribution is not an idea about logic at all but the realization: a design in switches actually built, wired by the thousand and made to carry a real calculation through to its end.

 Reliable Components are more hardware running the same way: the switch made dependable and in quantity, tubes that stay lit.